-- Meet with your high school counselor before March 1 and complete the Expanded Options Intent form.
+- 1. Meet with your high school counselor before March 1 and complete the Expanded Options Intent form.
 (You must notify the school district of your intent to participate in Expanded Options, and at what level you intend to participate, by March 1 in order to enroll in the program for the upcoming school year.) - 2.
 Submit your completed Expanded Options Authorization form and an application for admission to COCC.
 After you apply, you will receive an email from COCC with instructions to activate your student account. - 3.
-Take the placement test at COCC.
-Find practice assessments and more at COCC's Expanded Options information page. - 4.
+Take the placement test at COCC. - 4.
 Register for your COCC class(es) on your assigned registration date and time.
 You will do this for each quarter during which you plan to take Expanded Options courses.

-For more information about Expanded Options, please refer to Bend-La Pine Schools Administrative Regulation IGBHE-AR, Expanded Options Program.
+For more information about Expanded Options, please refer to Bend-La Pine Schools Administrative Regulation IGBHE-AR, Expanded Options Program and explore COCC's Expanded Options page.